jairavula/Multilayer-Perceptron/README.md

-# Neural Network from Scratch- WORK IN PROGRESS
+# Neural Network Library from Scratch- WORK IN PROGRESS